qwook/node-robohash/README.md

 `node-robohash` is intended to implement @e1ven's [Robohash](https://github.com/e1ven/Robohash).
+Original code by [@donpark](https://github/donpark/node-robohash).

+Can be used for a fun way to quickly generate "avatars" for unique strings.
+Example include: robots generated for hostnames, robots generated for release numbers.

 # Status

-Only rendering part is implemented.
+Rendering and generating robots based on hash is implemented.

+Project has been stripped down and coffeescript removed.

+svg.js is generated from the original svg.coffee, and has a lot of formatting issues.

 SVG parsing and rendering code is based on relevant code in [Fabric.js](https://github.com/kangax/fabric.js).
 I'll add the necessary mentions ASAP.